mikefarah/yq/pkg/yqlib/doc/operators/path.md

 ```

 ## Set path to prune deep paths
 Like pick but recursive.
-This uses `ireduce` to deeply set the selected paths into an empty object,
+This uses `ireduce` to deeply set the selected paths into an empty object.

 Given a sample.yml file of:
 ```yaml